Pilates for Beginners: Benefits, Types & Getting Started

 Pilates is a low-impact fitness class that targets key muscle groups.
 You'll hold certain poses for a set length of time to strengthen muscles, and breathe rhythmically to improve your 'flow'.

-A typical Pilates class at Village Gym is 45 minutes to an hour long.
+A typical Pilates class at Village Health & Wellness Clubs is 45 minutes to an hour long.

 The idea of a Pilates class is more about control rather than cranking out endless reps until you're knackered.
 Your body works against gravity, isolating specific muscles as you move to tone and shape each one as you go.